sol-eng/singularity-rstudio/README.md

 ## Simple smoke test

-1. `http://<hostname of docker server>:8787` should now present the RSW login screen. (by default it has two users, `rstudio/rstudio` and `mm/test123`
+1. Browsing to `http://<hostname of docker server>:8787` should now present the RSW login screen. (by default it has two users, `rstudio/rstudio` and `mm/test123`)
-2. Once logged in you then can select between local and SLURM launcher and
+2. Once logged in you then can select between local and SLURM launcher and run your R session.

 ## Where are the singularity specifics ?